What causes high server load? How to identify the part that is under load

 If disk I/O is the problem, check the following in top:

-The iowait value is often high when a large amount of data is being read or written from the disk.
+The iowait value often increases when there are large amounts of data being read from and written to the disk.

-For example, a DB server with a lot of database access is likely to have a high iowait value.
+For example, a database server that frequently accesses the database will likely have a high iowait value.

-SWAP is the capacity that is used on the HDD instead of memory when a process has used up all of the memory.
+SWAP is the amount of hard drive space used as backup memory when a process has used up all of its memory.

-An example of using SWAP is when a web server, etc., allocates memory and uses SWAP when there is a large amount of access.
+An example of using SWAP is a web server, which may allocate memory and use SWAP when there is a large number of accesses.

 When using SWAP, the server will be slower because the HDD is used instead of memory, which increases the load on disk I/O